jazzband/django-oauth-toolkit/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The number of seconds before a refresh token gets removed from the database by
 the ``cleartokens`` management command.
 Check :ref:`cleartokens` management command for further info.
+NOTE: This value is completely ignored when validating refresh tokens.
+If you don't change the validator code and don't run cleartokens all refresh
+tokens will last until revoked or the end of time.

 REFRESH_TOKEN_GRACE_PERIOD_SECONDS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~